mdiaz-inmutabletransactions/omni-iam/app/lib/kratos.README.md

 ## Introduction

-KratosFetch is a modern, lightweight API wrapper for Ory Kratos built on the Fetch API.
+KratosFetch is a modern, lightweight server-side API wrapper for Ory Kratos.
 It provides a clean, middleware-based architecture for interacting with Kratos' identity management services while offering flexible logging and monitoring capabilities.

+Important: This is a server-side library and should not be used in browser environments.

 ## Key Features